fosslight/fosslight-guide-en/scanner/README.md

 #### fosslight_report_(datetime).xlsx
 1. Exclude: Checked Row
     test(s), doc(s), hidden files or folders are checked as Exclude.
-2. When sbom-info.yaml is loaded, the loaded data is appended and the analysis results for duplicate files are excluded.
+2. When sbom-info.yaml is loaded, the loaded data is appended and the analysis results for duplicate files checked as Exclude.
 3. Comment :
    Add/Loaded by ** : Row loaded from **
    Excluded by ** : Row excluded due to **